Headaches In Children: Causes, Symptoms, Treatment And Prevention

 Image: Shutterstock

 • Cluster headaches: Less common, cluster headaches are more frequently seen in teenage boys.
-Unlike migraine and tension headaches, cluster headaches can continue for several weeks or months and seem to recur after every one or two years.
+Unlike tension headaches and migraine in teens, cluster headaches can continue for several weeks or months and seem to recur after every one or two years.
 Children are likely to get this type of headache from ten years of age.

 1. Secondary headaches: The rarest form of headaches, secondary headaches result from an underlying health condition such as brain abnormality or other health issues.Various factors can trigger secondary headaches, such as: